A Brief History of the Upwey Ferntree Gully Baseball Club

-The committee applied to enter a side into Ringwood and District Baseball Association and duly played the first game of competition in 1963 in B-GRADE on a ground next to the William Angliss Hospital in Talaskia Road Upper Ferntree Gully.
+The committee applied to enter a side into the Ringwood and District Baseball Association and duly played their first game of competition in 1963 in the B-Grade competition on a ground next to the William Angliss Hospital in Talaskia Road, Upper Ferntree Gully.

 Home ground advantage!

 In 1978 some ex “A” Grade players, who were now playing with the club, applied, through the committee, to the Victorian Baseball Association for admission into Division Three for Season 1977/1978.
 These players won that premiership and the next year were promoted to Division Two.